everycoloryouare/K3_Mods/README.md

 [K3rabiner Github](https://github.com/Annex-Engineering/Gasherbrum-K3/tree/main/Release_1_2/PCBs/K3rabiner), [Carabiner Distributor Github](https://github.com/Annex-Engineering/Annex_Engineering_PCBs/tree/master/carabiner-series-toolboard/carabiner-distributor)

-# Userful Mods By Others:
+# Useful Mods By Others:

 **Przy's Modified Z Motor Mount Brace**<br>
 Depending on material shrinkage and other printer tolerance factors, some users had trouble getting the bolt holes on the Z Motor Mount Brace (that connects the front two motors mounts to the middle extrusion) to line up properly.
 A modified brace has been created that has slotted bolt holes to allow for easier alignment.
 This modification will eventually make it into the final 1.2 release according to Przy.